 Vertigo is the sense of moving when you’re not really moving.
 It involves sensations of falling, tilting, or spinning that make it hard to stand or walk.
 Dizziness is different from vertigo and can simply mean wooziness or lightheadedness.
 Vertigo and dizziness are among the most common reasons for an emergency room visit.
 The good news is that most cases of vertigo are due to relatively harmless conditions.

 Dignity Health doctors and nurses are equipped to triage all types of emergencies, including dizziness and vertigo, and are trained to provide a full range of care.
-If you need to go to the ER for vertigo in the Bay Area, select your estimated arrival time to one of our emergency rooms using our Online Waiting Room.

 What Causes Vertigo?

 The most common causes of vertigo are: